adammartin/azure-documentdb-rubysdk/README.md

 # Azure DocumentDB Ruby SDK

 Lacking an official ruby SDK I'm going to start building one from my use case perspective.
 Please help contribute and grow this project.
-This project is completely in ALPHA state.
+This project is in ALPHA state.

 # Example usage